2nd Battalion, Royal Australian Regiment: Rwanda

 Between August 1994 and August 1995 two contingents of Australian soldiers were deployed to Rwanda as part of the United Nations Assistance Mission in Rwanda (UNAMIR).
 The deployment was focused upon providing humanitarian assistance and medical care for sick and injured civilians and as such a combat role was not envisaged, however, a rifle company was sent also in order to protect the medical team and command elements.
-The first contingent drew security personnel from 'A' Company, 2/4 RAR and was deployed between August 1994 and February 1995.
-Following this, a second contingent was sent, this time drawn from 'B' Company, 2 RAR, having been delinked only days before.
+The first contingent drew security personnel from 'A' Company, 2/4 RAR and was deployed between August 1994 and February 1995, with this contingent returning as 'A' Company, 2 RAR.
+A second contingent was sent that replaced them, this time drawn from 'B' Company, 2 RAR,.
 During this deployment, the company was responsible for providing security at Kigali airport and for providing escorts to the medical team.

-In April 1995, there was a serious outbreak of violence in one of the refugee camps that 2 RAR personnel were based at.
-Outnumbered and unable to undertake offensive operations due to the restrictions placed upon their operations by the UN Mandate governing the deployment, the Australians were unable to intervene.
-It has since been estimated that up to 4,000 refugees were killed by members of the Rwandan Patriotic Army in this incident, although this number may well have been higher if not for the efforts of the Australian medics and infantrymen who braved hostile fire on numerous occasions without the ability to return fire as they attempted to assist the wounded and dying.
+In April 1995, there was a serious outbreak of violence Kibeho refugee camp that 2 RAR personnel.
+Outnumbered and unable to undertake offensive operations, the Australians were unable to intervene.
+It has since been estimated that it would be over 5000 dead refugees that were killed by members of the Rwandan Patriotic Army in this incident.

 The second contingent remained in Rwanda until August 1995 when it was withdrawn from the war torn country and the Australian commitment ended.

-East Timor
+Border Protection (1998)

+In 1998 members of Recon/Sniper/Surveillance Platoon were deployed as part of Operation Cranberry with their ANTAS Thermal Imager to support customs in the Torres Straight.